 Keystone Bridge Company of Pittsburgh

 Founded in 1865 by Andrew Carnegie, the company was famed for bridge building.
 The Keystone Column, a column made of channels crimped together was a popular method of construction for early railroad bridges.
 The company is likely best remembered for the Eads Bridge, completed in 1874.
+The shops closed and the property was sold in 1904.

 Wrought Iron Bridge Company of Canton, Ohio

 Wrought Iron Bridge Company was a company founded in 1864.
 It employed engineering and bridge construction for numerous 19th century truss bridges, but built virtually no bridges exclusively for railroad use.
+The shops closed in 1930.

 Berlin Iron Bridge Company of Berlin, Connecticut